surma/surma.dev/content/things/langgraph.md

 Any node is allowed to have multiple (even conditional!) edges to other nodes.
 If multiple edges are taken, the set of target nodes all become active in ~parallel.

 > **Note:** As far as I can tell, langchain.js is only concurrent, not truly parallel.
-The underlying architecture of the graph is bases on message-passing, so true parallelism is absolutely feasible, even in JavaScript.
+The underlying architecture of the graph is based on message-passing, so true parallelism is absolutely feasible, even though this is JavaScript.

 Like I mentioned before, a node returns the _updates_ it wants to make to the state object, rather than manipulating the state object directly.
-So when multiple nodes are active, their return values will get merged into the state object for the next set of active nodes.
-As long as each node works on a different part of the state object, that will work fine just as before!
+So when multiple nodes are active, the each return a set of updates to apply to the state object.
+As long as all the updates work on disjoint parts of the state object, everything works fine just as before!

 ```typescript